dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 # Changelog

 ## Update 1.2.1 (coming soon)
 * Enabled the HA sidebar on mobile on all pages.
-(Future update will have a option to enable/disable it) Please let me know if you really hate this in the HA thread.
+(Future update will have a option to enable/disable it) Please let me know, if you don't want the sidebar enabled on all pages, in the HA thread.
 * Fixed bug in new reload config version that it doesn't find the config files on some HA setups.
 * Fixed bottom navbar on Android to be smaller in height then on iPhone. (@Rik)
 * Fixed bug with using apostrophe in names.
 You can now use them.
 * Parsing the `navigation_path` and `room_name` now to the data of an room addon button.
 So you can use that to link to the addon page.
+* Changed the way the `more_entities` work inside `rooms.yaml`.
+Inside the `more_entities` object you now have the option to use: `popup_entities` and/or `page_entities`.
+The first one will be placed in the popup which can be accessed by pressing the button on the top right (in the header).
+The second one will be directly visible on the bottom of the room page itself.

 ## Update 1.2.0
 *Note: The way resources are loaded has been changed from this version on.
 Overwrite your `ui-lovelace.yaml` file with the one in this version!
 Do you have any custom resources?
 Go to the folder `dwains-theme/resources/` rename the file `custom_resources-sample.yaml` to `custom_resources.yaml` and place your resources in that file!
 This file will never be overwritten with updates instead of the old way, so you can keep your own additional resources safe.*